slevithan/oniguruma-parser/README.md

 #### Erroring on patterns that trigger Oniguruma bugs

 This library was originally built as part of [`oniguruma-to-es`](https://github.com/slevithan/oniguruma-to-es), and in that context it made sense to throw an error for regexes that trigger Oniguruma bugs.
 However, as a standalone parser, the ideal path is to follow Oniguruma's intention even if the pattern would encounter bugs when used to search.
-Thus, the errors described here will be replaced with warnings in future versions.
+Thus, some of the errors described here will be removed in future versions.

 <details>
   <summary>Nested absent functions</summary>